This document contains the set of exploratory questions to help identify post-traumatic stress disorder.

 Intrusive repetitive negative thinking describesIntrusive negative automatic thought patterns includeIntrusive aggressive thoughts can be graphically explicit or violent and upsetting and can includeLess intense than flashbacks, which involve reliving the past, and unlike typical memories, which are the result of an experience being processed and encoded into a coherent recollection, intrusive memories are often poorly integrated.
 They can feel like highly disturbing snippets of an event and are capable of causing significant emotional distress.

-How would you describe the impact on your day-to-day functioning of intrusive thoughts or sensory-provoking memories?
+Rate the impact on your mental wellbeing and day-to-day functioning of intrusive thoughts or sensory-provoking memories?

 Traumatic flashbacks are involuntary memory intrusions where the mind spontaneously re-experiences all or part of a traumatic event with accompanying physical and emotional distress that is often so vivid as to create a palpable feeling of actually reliving the past as a present-day experience.